 The department currently includes 42 pediatric psychologists, clinical child psychologists, and neuropsychologists.
 Most staff psychologists hold clinical appointments in the Department of Psychiatry and Behavioral Sciences, faculty appointments in Northwestern University’s Feinberg School of Medicine, and are licensed to practice clinical psychology in the State of Illinois.
 The entire psychology faculty participates in the internship program through direct supervision, presentation of seminars, and/or involvement in the intern application process.
 During the year, each intern can work with many of the psychologists on the staff, with flexibility to pursue specialty interests.

-Beginning with the 2023-2024 Internship Class, we will support four full-time, twelve-month internships of two interns each in two tracks: the Pediatric Psychology Track and the Clinical Child Psychology Track.
+We will support four full-time, twelve-month internships of two interns each in two tracks: the Pediatric Psychology Track and the Clinical Child Psychology Track.
+This will allow interns to pursue more focused specialty training while building on our decades of exceptional training.
+Applicants may apply to both tracks but must indicate their first preference in their cover letter.
 This change will allow interns to pursue more focused specialty training while building on our decades of exceptional training.
 Applicants may apply to both tracks but must indicate their first preference in their cover letter.

 In addition to internship training, the department supports practicum student and postdoctoral fellowship training.
 Currently five postdoctoral fellowship positions are available, one in Outpatient Therapy and Consult Service work, one in Outpatient Therapy with a focus on trauma and community based mental health services, one in research and treatment of children and adolescents with diabetes, one in the Gender clinic, and one focused on Early Childhood.
 Preference for filling these positions is given to current interns.